Péter <i>Dobszay </i>

 — Erdély Online

-Péter Dobszay, Junior Prima prize laureate conductor and organ player, is one of the most active and versatile musicians of his generation.
-He is the artistic director and lead conductor of the Alba Regia Symphony Orchestra, music director of the Szeged National Theatre, and adjunct professor at the Liszt Ferenc Academy of Music.
+Péter Dobszay, Junior Prima Award-winning conductor and organist, is one of the most engaged and versatile musicians of his generation.
+He is the Artistic Director and Principal Conductor of the Alba Regia Symphony Orchestra, and the Music Director of the Szeged National Theatre.

 He graduated from the Liszt Ferenc Academy of Music in Budapest.
 Between 2013 and 2023, he served as the first organist of the Dohány Street Synagogue and the Church of Holy Angels in Gazdagrét, Budapest.

-He was the finalist and the Audience Prize winner of the Maestro Solti International Conducting Competition in 2017.
+He was a finalist and the Audience Award winner of the 2017 Maestro Solti International Conducting Competition.